New plans unveiled for Community Diagnostics Centre in Peterborough

 Detailed plans for a community diagnostics centre in Peterborough have been unveiled.

-Health chiefs have submitted a full planning application for the centre that is to be built on a site in Wellington Street, Eastgate.
+Health chiefs have submitted a full planning application for the centre which is to be built on a site in Wellington Street, Eastgate.

-There will be equipment storage space at roof level, landscaping, a drop off bay, and four parking spaces and 16 bicycle parking spaces.
+There will be new equipment space at roof level, landscaping, a drop off bay, and four parking spaces and 16 bicycle parking spaces.

 It will contain floorspace of 1,790 square metres and there will be an ambulance drop off point to the north of the site.